ssmiller25/r15cookieblog/content/about.md

 Taught a variety of Computer Science, Computer Information Systems, and Networking Courses.

   * Received the Lighthouse Award for the creative use of blended instruction to run two classes simultaneously.
-  * Hands-on Java instruction using Java based software robots.
+  * Used a variety of hands-on techniques to increase knowledge and retention.
+Enhanced Java instruction using Java-based software robots to demonstrate object-oriented principles.
-  * Emphasized hands-on lab activities to engage students and increase retention.
   * Classes taught:
     * **Unix Admin:** Intro to Unix/Linux, Unix/Linux System Administration, Web Server Administration
     * **Development:** Interactive Web Development, Perl Programming, Java Programming